-Finally, general accounting programs do not easily generate a report that shows each client’s receivables on the same report as the trust balances like this one that a specialized legal accounting program can generate:
+Finally, general accounting programs do not easily generate a report that shows each client’s receivables on the same report as the trust balances that a specialized legal accounting program can generate:

 Non-legal bookkeepers try to generate this report in general accounting programs by recording the trust payment as a “sales receipt” with the funds being deposited into the IOLTA and a credit made to the Trust Liability Account.
 This does make the sales receipt appear on the Open Invoices Report along with all outstanding invoices, and it does ensure that the IOLTA balance and the Trust Liability Account balance match.
 But since the trust funds show up on the report as a sales receipts, it could mislead an attorney into believing that the funds were receipts for work done when they were, in fact client funds deposited to trust for any reason, not just as an advanced fee deposit for future work.
 There is a better way to enter client trust funds into a general accounting program, but then you have to print two reports, the Open Invoices Report and the Client Trust Report in order to find out how much each client owes and how much they have in trust.

 Because of the significant deficits in legal trust reporting, it is better to use specialized legal accounting programs than it is to use a general accounting program.

 1. Six Legal Accounting Tips For Your Firm

 3. Attorney Trust 3-Way Account Reconciliation Rules & Your Practice

 4. How to Perform a Three-Way Trust Reconciliation